john-itcsolutions/cheirrs/README.md

 However, in the above article, it is envisaged that a section of non-internetworked transactions would be outside the network.
 This implies that a company's own employees, and their connecting devices, can be trusted more than the internetworked transaction parties.
 We believe this to be highly questionable.

 To this end, we are striving to implement a Hybrid model with 2 layers.
 We intend to offer a system which, for even the most trivial of transactions or actions, records traces on the Elastos Blockchains, an immutable source of Truth which also provides a Distributed Identity Blockchain (DID Sidechain).
 This will mesh with the Postgres 'DataChain' to provide indisputable Identification of players across the entire system.
 Elastos is a Global Network Operating System with permissioned Blockchains.
-Naturally the bulk Corporate Data will belong on the new databases, but there is a role to be played by the  flexibility and mobility of the Elastos system, especially when we consider the strengths of Carrier and the DID Sidechain together.
+Naturally the bulk Corporate Data will belong on the new databases, but there is a role to be played by the  flexibility and mobility of the Elastos system, especially when we consider the strengths of Elastos Essentials and dApps, Carrier's security and the DID Sidechain together.
 So we still intend to utilise the Elastos-Smartweb-Service github repo and docker image to play the role of joining the DataChains systems to the Blockchains systems, by acting as a very smart webserver and database server and blockchain server; all at once.

 gRPC protocols replace the older style REST APIs, for communicating requests, and data inputs, from the client, and responses from the blockchain &/or database back to the client; all this occurs through the smart-web server, employing a "microservices" architecture.
 Here the gRPC protocols are implemented in Python.
 The smart-web server has Carrier installed onboard, guaranteeing security.
 Carrier is also installed via plugin on the Ionic dApp clients (which are developed hierarchically inside Elastos.Essentials) as well as manually on the IoT Edge client/servers (running 'node-red').